R. Kelly convicted of racketeering and sex trafficking by a federal jury in New York – KION546

 By Sonia Moghe, CNN

-Jurors have found R&B singer R. Kelly guilty of racketeering, including acts of bribery and sexual exploitation of a child, along with separate charges of sex trafficking.
+Jurors have found R&B singer R. Kelly guilty of racketeering and sex trafficking charges.

 In this federal case in the Eastern District of New York, Kelly faced a total of nine counts — one count of racketeering, with 14 underlying acts that included sexual exploitation of a child, kidnapping, bribery and sex trafficking charges, and also eight additional counts of violations of the Mann Act, a sex trafficking law.